6000 Provider Investigations (PI) Facility

 References to PI Facility and PI Community are strictly for SWI identification and clarity purposes.
 PI does not have investigatory bodies or staff separated into these areas or categories.

 The PI program investigates abuse, neglect, and exploitation of clients receiving services from certain providers.
-PI calls clients “individuals receiving services.”
+PI refers to clients as “individuals receiving services.”

 6100 Provider Investigations – Facility